Highway Historical Markers

 Idaho Highway Historical Marker Guide

-The Idaho Highway Historical Marker Guide is a downloadable booklet that features the full collection of markers, organized by highway and region.
-It serves as a convenient reference for exploring Idaho’s past while traveling.
+The Idaho Highway Historical Marker Guide is a downloadable booklet organized by highway and region that features the text of markers as they existed at the time of its publication in the year 2000.
+It serves as a convenient reference for exploring Idaho’s past while traveling or at home.
 Please note that the printed version of this guide is no longer available and is now offered only as a digital download.

 Transportation Department Marker Map Hub

-How to Submit A Proposal for A New Highway Historical Program
+How to Submit A Proposal for A New Highway Historical Marker

 There are several steps in the marker program.
 If you are interested in submitting a marker proposal, please be aware that researching, writing or revising the text, and fabricating a marker can take several months.